 Method of assessment

-have an understanding of the underlying theory of economic integration and its regional aspects in Europe
+* demonstrate critical knowledge and understanding of the underlying theory of economic integration and its regional aspects in Europe.

-have knowledge of trends in trade, migration, competition and relevant policies
+* demonstrate critical knowledge of EU trends in trade, migration, competition and Eurozone performance.

 * critically review the role of decision-making and policy (including EU treaties) in increasing integration in the EU.